 The next step will be to define which parts of learning will take place using traditional methods and which parts will incorporate the use of new technologies.
 Your experience makes it easy for you to decide which of the resources and dynamics you use work best and which parts your students get stuck on.
 It’s a good time to make changes!

 Learning usually includes a theoretical part and a practical part.
-When you follow a blended learning strategy, you multiply both the content formats and the possibilities of delivering these content.
+When you follow a blended learning strategy, you multiply both the content formats and the possibilities of delivering this content.

 For example, the most obvious from a traditional point of view is that theoretical explanations are in-person, but you can record yourself on video and put the practical part into the classroom, even including team dynamics.